 Hundreds of thousands of these items, worth billions of dollars, remain missing today.
 Increasingly these objects are surfacing, sometimes in the possession of those who fought in the war (or a relative) and may have taken them as a souvenir without realizing their importance.
-Over the next ten years, as that generation passes, everything in their possession will change hands: many of the missing objects will appear.
+Over the next ten years, as that generation passes, everything in their possession will change hands and many of the missing objects will appear.
 Frequently those in possession of such items aren’t aware that it is illegal to sell cultural objects taken during war.
-The Foundation has played a leading role in locating such objects.
-Its work has resulted in the restitution of priceless documents to the governments of the United States and Germany.
+The foundation has played a leading role in locating such objects.
+Its work has resulted in the restitution of priceless documents to the governments of the United States, Italy, and Germany.

 If you have information about a work of art or other cultural item stolen during World War II, please contact us.
 We work on a confidential basis if desired to return objects to their rightful owners.
-Please contact Elizabeth Hudson by email or call (214) 219-1222 × 104 with any information.
+Please contact us or call (214) 219-1222 with any information.